aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 With this information, you can now understand the limitations of the dataset.

-Let’s go to the Data Attributes:
+Let’s go to the Data Attributes

 ``1 - Press on the button.``

 ``2 – Select Data Attributes.``

 .. image:: imgs-user-story4/eigth.jpg

-As you can see in this picture:
+As you can see in this picture

 .. image:: imgs-user-story4/nine.jpg

 ``1 - Name and results.``